Capt. Tamara K. Graham, United States Navy

 Capt.
 Graham reported to the HS-4 Black Knights as the executive officer in August 2010.
 During her executive officer tour, she deployed on the USS Ronald Reagan (CVN 76), participating in Operations Tomodachi, New Dawn, and Enduring Freedom as well as numerous overseas contingency operations.
 She took command of the Legendary Black Knights in October 2011 and led them through their transition to HSC-4, Rimpac 2012 and reassignment to the CVW-2 Broadsword team.
 As commanding officer, she was selected for the 2012 Navy and Marine Association Leadership Award.
 Following HSC-4, she reported to CNAF Staff in June 2013 as the director of diversity and inclusion.

 In 2016, Capt.
-Graham was assigned as deputy and chief of staff for U.S. Naval War College, Newport, Rhode Island.
+Graham was assigned as vice president and chief of staff for U.S. Naval War College, Newport, Rhode Island.
 Capt.
 Graham has more than 3,000 flight hours in SH-60F/H/S aircraft.
 Her awards and decorations include the Defense Meritorious Service Medal, Meritorious Service Medal, 2 Air Medals (Strike/Flight), 4 Navy and Marine Corps Commendation Medals, 2 Navy and Marine Corps Achievement Medals, and various unit and campaign decorations.